 Through a common interface, agents can transact for multi-principals using the multiple devices instead of different terminals and operating environments in the past.
-Today, the e-Cover portal can be accessed using different browsers from various devices.
+Today, the e-Cover portal can be accessed using different browsers like Internet Explorer, Google Chrome, Mozilla Firefox and Safari from various devices running on Windows, Android and Apple iOS.
 The capability is extended to any location so long as there is access to the Internet.
 This fits into the business model of providing service anytime, anywhere which most insurance agents operate in.